kevin218/Eureka/docs/source/ecf.rst

 gain
 ''''
 Optional input.
 If None (default), automatically use reference files or FITS header to compute the gain.
-If not None, the gain in units of e-/ADU or e-/DN.
+If not None *AND* gainfile is None, this specifies the gain in units of e-/ADU or e-/DN.
 The gain variable can either be a single value that is applied to the entire frame or an array of the same shape as the subarray you're using.

+gainfile
+''''''''
+Optional input.
+If None (default), automatically use reference files or FITS header to compute the gain.
+If not None, this should be a fully qualified path to a FITS file with all the same formatting as the GAIN files hosted by the CRDS.
+This can be used to force the use of a different version of the reference file or the use of a customized reference file.

+photfile
+''''''''
+Optional input.
+If None (default), automatically use reference files or FITS header to compute between brightness units (e.g. MJy/sr) to ADU or DN if required.
+If not None, this should be a fully qualified path to a FITS file with all the same formatting as the PHOTOM files hosted by the CRDS.
+This can be used to force the use of a different version of the reference file or the use of a customized reference file.

 hst_cal
 '''''''